 This type of biopsy is important in diagnosing lymphomas, but it is rarely needed for children with leukemias.

 Doctors will look at the size, shape, and staining patterns of the blood cells in the samples to classify them into specific types.
-(See the section “ How is childhood leukemia classified?” for more information on the types of leukemia.)

 A key element is whether the cells look mature (like normal blood cells) or immature (lacking features of normal blood cells).
 The most immature cells are called blasts.
 Having too many blasts in the sample, especially in the blood, is a typical sign of leukemia.